10 Beachside Boltholes for 2026 with Sea Views

 - Easy loading/unloading access

-This is particularly valuable in high season and in coastal towns where public parking fills early.
+This is particularly important in high season and in coastal towns where public parking spaces fill up early.

 5) Comfort matters for all seasons

-Many guests now book coastal stays beyond summer – and sea views are arguably even more magical in autumn and winter.
-For year-round appeal, look for boltholes that offer:
+Many guests now book coastal stays outside of the summer months, with sea views arguably more magical during autumn and winter.
+For off-peak holidays, look for boltholes that offer:

 - Cosy interiors and good heating

-A sea-view cottage should feel like a treat in any weather.
+A sea-view cottage should feel comfortable in any weather.

 10 Beachside Holiday Homes with Sea Views